Women's Studies Scholarships

 Frances Lenore Jones Scholarship

-The Frances Lenore Jones Scholarship was established to support undergraduate women students majoring in Women’s Studies who are pursuing their education while maintaining family responsibilities.
-The annual award is $4,000 distributed over three terms and may be renewed if a 3.0 GPA is maintained.
+The Frances Lenore Jones Scholarship was established to support women students who are pursuing their education after having a family.
+The annual award is $4,000 distributed over three terms as $1,333/term.

 Lancy C. Jen Scholarship

-Lancy C. Jen Scholarship was established by her family to honor her legacy as a dedicated educator.
-The scholarship is awarded to undergraduate students majoring in Women’s Studies who are incorporating mathematics and/or sciences into their educational program and/or career goals.
+The Lancy C. Jen Scholarship was established by her family to honor her legacy as a dedicated educator.
 The annual scholarship award is $4,000.

-Students are encouraged to meet with faculty member Sally McWilliams in the Women’s Studies Department to discuss how their program of study and goals might fit the criteria of this award.
+Students are encouraged to meet with Sally McWilliams, Department Chair in the Department of Women, Gender, and Sexuality Studies to discuss how their program of study and goals might fit the criteria of this award.

 Linda C. Hummer Scholarship

 Linda Hummer was a committed feminist educator at PSU.
 She was the college professor everyone wanted to have.
-She taught passionately about race, class, gender and social justice.
+She taught passionately about race, class, gender, and social justice.
 She inspired, mentored, and changed people's lives.
 Overcoming financial and physical hurdles, Linda was an inspiration to all who knew her.
-She was the creative force behind numerous Women's Studies initiatives designing and teaching such courses as "Gender, Class and Culture" and "Women, Creativity, and Healing."
+She was the creative force behind numerous Women's Studies initiatives designing and teaching such courses as "Gender, Class, and Culture" and "Women, Creativity, and Healing."
 In addition to her passion for art and gardening, Linda was dedicated to making education affordable to women students at PSU.
 This book scholarship has been established in her memory to continue her efforts.
 The scholarship will go to Women's Studies majors who have demonstrated academic excellence, performed outstanding service to Women's Studies and the community, or overcome barriers to pursue their educational goals.
-The scholarship is a one-time award of $300, to be disbursed prior to Fall term.
+The scholarship is a one-time award of $450, to be disbursed prior to Fall term.
+Two awards will be given annually.

 Meg Eileenchild O'Hara Scholarship